xoxoedg/MyStocks/README.md

 request we save the data in a local database which acts as a cache for subsequent invocations.
 Thus, we only synchronize with yh-finance API in the following cases:
   - New stocks shall be monitored
-  - Information for a given stock has not been updated for some time (e.g. 3 days for ratings, once a year for value computation)
+  - Information for a given stock has not been updated for some time (e.g. 3 days for ratings, once a year for value computation and financial data from yearly reports)

 The general concept is illustrated in the following runtime view (note that a similar flow of data applies to the computation of a companies value):